-The Informed Philanthropic Advisor: Missing Out on This Conversation with Your Clients?
+The Informed Philanthropic Advisor: Missing Out on These Conversations with Your Clients?
 It Could Cost You!

 Between forming a giving strategy to maximize impact, knowing how and where to give, and the complex tax stipulations that naturally come with charity work, navigating the philanthropic space can be challenging for donors even at the best of times.